-Navigating the screen 4
+Navigating the screen

-You can navigate the computer screen in one or more of the following ways:
+You can navigate the computer screen using one or more of the following methods:

-- Use touch gestures directly on the computer screen
+- Use touch gestures directly on the computer screen.

-- Use touch gestures on the TouchPad
+- Use touch gestures on the TouchPad.

-- Use an optional mouse or keyboard (purchased separately)
+- Use an optional mouse or keyboard (purchased separately).

-- Use an on-screen keyboard
+- Use an on-screen keyboard.

-- Use a pointing stick
+- Use a pointing stick.